Rachel Schmidt, BSW, PLC

 This is the work at the heart of The Forest Studio.

 Moving between who you once were and who you are becoming is tender, disorienting, and profoundly transformative work.
-It asks you to release old rhythms before new ones are fully formed.
-But within that uncertainty is also possibility — a chance to return to yourself in a deeper way than before.
+Like travel - arriving somewhere new, where nothing is familiar, and you slowly learn how to belong again - discovering unfamiliar parts of yourself and learning to reorient as you go.
+This work asks you to release old rhythms before new ones are fully formed.
+But within that uncertainty is also possibility - a chance to return to yourself in a deeper way than before.

 A Place to Come Home to Yourself